 Creating a Faux Wood Plank Table Top

-The table top was just plain wood and lacked character.
-I wanted it to really be manly, so I decided to create a faux plank top by cutting grooves all across the top to look like wood planks.
-Using a square, I marked lines across the table top in random sizes.
-It really added to the rustic factor I was looking for on the man cave furniture.
+The tabletop on this coffee table was looking a little too plain for my fancy.
+I wanted it to be manly but farmhouse-ish, so I decided to create a faux plank top by cutting grooves all across the top to look like wood planks.
+Using a square, I marked lines all the way across the tabletop in random sizes.
+Kinda like plank boards.

-Using my Ryobi circular saw, I set the depth to about an 1/8 of in inch and cut grooves all across the top of the wood table.
+Using my Ryobi circular saw, I set the depth to about 1/8 of an inch and cut grooves all across the top of the wood table.
 After a quick sanding and cleaning, it was ready for paint.

-Painting The Base Color of the Man Cave Furniture
+Painting The Base Color of the Coffee Table

 You can purchase your Dixie Belle Paint right ⇒ HERE and have everything shipped right to your front door.
 A smooth creamy chalk mineral paint that covers wood furniture like a dream.

-- Dixie Belle Prime Start for metal surfaces (metal handles only)
+- Prime Start for metal surfaces (metal handles only)

-- Dixie Belle Cling On Brush for blending (I use different sizes).
+- Cling On Brush for blending (I use different sizes).
 The larger brush for painting large surfaces and the small brush was used for blending and shading.

-- Dixie Belle Chip brush for application of Iron Paint
+- Chip brush for application of Iron Paint

 - Spray bottle for water (blending paint)

-Immediately after adding the iron paint, I sprayed the Patina Spray over all the areas where the Iron paint was applied.
+Immediately after adding the iron paint, I sprayed the Patina Spray (while it was still wet) over all the areas where the Iron paint was applied.
 Allowing the patina spray to pool and puddle in some areas and even dip off the sides and down the legs created a unique look.

-In this photo you can see immediately how the Patina spray is activating the iron paint.
+In this photo, you can see how the Patina spray is activating the iron paint.
 The whole process takes between 2- 6 hours.
-I let it set overnight for the ultimate rusty finish.
+I let it sit overnight for the ultimate rusty finish.